minderai/masil-playground/hackernoon.md

 - Bridging the gap between natural language and machine precision.

-## Super Prompts: MASIL's Best Feature
+## Super Prompts: MASIL's Special Sauce

 Super Prompts let you define precise inputs and outputs for AI interactions, improving reliability and predictability.
 The MASIL document can be copied and pasted into most AIs, which will understand the structure and act accordingly.
-These interactions can then be roundtripped back into the MASIL file.
+These interactions can then be round tripped back into the MASIL file.
 This capability is a natural feature of MASIL and can be used today.

 ## MASIL: A Two-Part Approach